Quick Summary

 The “Why Sales?” question is a great chance to showcase your strengths, motivation, and preparedness.
 Avoid these pitfalls, and you’ll stand out as a strong, confident candidate.

-Below are a few tips that will help you in “why sales interview questions.
+Below are a few tips that will help you with “why sales interview questions.
 It will help you show your love and interest in sales.

 The most crucial thing is to answer questions honestly.
 There is no one right answer.
 Companies want to see your motivation for your work.
 There may be low sales in your job.
 It’s important to show that you can keep yourself going.
 Companies want self-starters who don’t need direction.